sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 I have been deploying many VPSs for varied use cases and wanted to finally document the steps I take for my reference.
 The idea is to spin up a VPS, layer adequate security, and allow me easy access to the server from my Home PC (Windows 11) and other devices.

-I want to set up a WordPress website for this project using a free control panel.
+For this project, I want to set up a WordPress website and using a free control panel.
 Been using Cloudpanel (taking advantage of the 1-click installation of WordPress and Sites' Management features) and Cloudflare with no issues for a couple of years already.
-I am familiar with them, they provide what I need for my use case/requirements, and decided to use them for this project.
+I am familiar with them, they provide what I need for my use case/requirements.

 And if these steps can help others navigate their DIY adventures, that would be great too! :)

 #### Current stacks/environments: